orionrobots/orionrobots.github.io/wiki/printed_circuit_boards.md

 </p>
 <h1 id="Why_design_with_PCB_s_">Why design with PCB's?</h1>
 <p>
 <br/>Firstly they lower the error rate.
-By taking them directly from an electronic design EDA or <a class="wiki" href="/wiki/cad.html" title="Computer Aided Design">CAD</a> system, you are able to correct errors in routing before you actually solder anything.
+By taking them directly from an electronic design EDA or <a href="/wiki/cad.html" title="Computer Aided Design">CAD</a> system, you are able to correct errors in routing before you actually solder anything.
 This means you can worry more about your design.
-Designing with <a class="wiki" href="/wiki/cad.html" title="Computer Aided Design">CAD</a> means you can also minimize the space needed for a circuit.
+Designing with <a href="/wiki/cad.html" title="Computer Aided Design">CAD</a> means you can also minimize the space needed for a circuit.
 </p>
 <p>Matrix and Stripboards normally only come with one pin size in mind - this means if you have components with different footprints - for example switches and Trimpots then they will not fit in standard strip board, breadboard, vero-board or matrix board.
 </p>